More About Reefers & Insulation

 Pre-chill the cargo area for 15 minutes before loading on very hot days.

-Switch the reefer unit off while loading product.
+Switch the reefer unit off while loading product into cargo area.

 Product should be stored at the correct temperature before loading.